 Steve Jablonsky– One of Zimmer’s mentee’s, Jablonsky paved his own trail, scoring various action films and the live-action Transformers franchise.
 He knows how to make good themes blend with fast action and when to back off.

 Patrick Doyle– From his bombastic scores to Henry V and Harry Potter and the Goblet of Fire to the memorable theme from Thor, Doyle’s successfully blended great tunes with plenty of drums and horns.

 Ramin Dijadwi– Another Zimmer collaborator with a strong emphasis on electric guitars, Dijadwi is best known for the Game of Thrones theme but has also scored Iron Man, Pacific Rim and Warcraft.

 Randy Newman-Pixar’s leading man since Toy Story.
 He scored practically all the memorable Pixar films in the 90’s and early 2000’s and also scored The Princess and the Frog among other Disney projects.

-Tom Holkenborg aka Junkie XL– The Dutch composer is currently enjoying success in Hollywood, no matter what name he chooses to call himself.
+Tom Holkenborg aka Junkie XL– The Dutch DJ-turned-composer is currently enjoying success in Hollywood, no matter what name he chooses to call himself.
 Holkenborg made a synth-heavy score for Deadpool and also wrote Mad Max: Fury Road.
 It’s looking like he’ll have a successful composing career.